California HiSET® Exam Requirements

 - When will I receive my official transcript and certificate?

 Your official California electronic transcript and electronic High School Equivalency Certificate will be emailed to the email address provided when you created your MY HiSET profile.
 Parchment issues both the official electronic transcript and electronic certificate at no cost for new passers.
 You should expect to receive these electronic documents within three business days after your scores are posted on your My HiSET account.
-New passers will also be able to order one discounted printed certificate for $5.
+New passers who tested on or after September 1, 2019, will also receive one printed certificate and transcript via mail.
 Please visit https://www.parchment.com/u/registration/24172917/account for updated information or to request a duplicate transcript and/or certificate.
 Duplicate or additional documents will incur a charge.

 Your scores are available through your My HiSET account.
 If you need help, contact your test center.
 As long as you have taken at least one subtest at a test center, they will be able to access your scores.

 - How can a third-party agency request my results?